fab13n/DjangoPi/README.md

 Adding your other packages
 =

-You can add your own packages to the installation by typing the package name at the bottom of the requirements.txt and running djangopi again.
+You can add your own packages to the installation by typing the package name at the bottom of the requirements.txt and running setup.sh again.

 Authors